This error occured with a third party serial ActiveX while reading the serial port.

 Easy use of the SuperCom ActiveX like a DLL.
 No need for RegOCX or Regsvr32.

-*most ActiveX will not function differently!
+*most ActiveX will not function that way!

 SuperCom controls the serial hardware in a way that it behaves nearly the same independently from the actual speed (baud rate).
 The method used ensures that no time is spending without doing something productive.
 Thus it increases the data throughput and does it's job transparent to the application with low CPU load.